Introducing Confetti

 1 INI has no specification and therefore support for internalization and Unicode are implementation dependent.

-2 JSON and TOML mandate the English words true and false and Western digits 0 through 9.
+2 JSON and TOML mandate the English words true and false and Arabic numerals 0 through 9.